ibrahim-sajib/docker-course/README.md

 ## Credits

-Many of these project setups are inspired by and based on tutorials from [JavaScript Mastery].
+Many of these project setups are inspired by and based on tutorials from [JavaScript Mastery](https://www.youtube.com/watch?v=GFgJkfScVNU&t=1s).

 ## License